FormIt360/autodesk-formit-360-web-help/Creating Designs/README.md

 #### Placing Primitives

-You can place primitives by clicking on a tool from the Geometry Creation toolbar.
+You can place primitives by clicking on a shape from the Geometry toolbar.
 Then, click in the canvas to place the geometry.

 ![](Images/GUID-64BB4908-639E-4A56-BA99-7241421CF82F-low.png)